Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - The [PicNRec](https://shop.insidegadgets.com/product/gameboy-camera-picnrec/) by InsideGadget, middleman device recording images to an SD card.
 - [GBCamcorder](https://github.com/furrtek/GBCameraProjects/tree/master/GBCamcorder) and [GBLiveCam](https://github.com/furrtek/GBCameraProjects/tree/master/GBLiveCam) by Furrtek, Lo-Fi portable video recorder and USB webcam using a GameBoy Camera cartridge.
 More on the GBCamcorder [here](http://furrtek.free.fr/?a=gbcc).
 - The [Game Boy Camera Sniffer](https://github.com/Raphael-Boichot/Game-Boy-camera-sniffer) by Raphael-Boichot, middleman analog recoder between the Game Boy Camera and its sensor.
 Sends real images from the sensor (before the MAC-GBD) to SD an card.
-- [ArTICam](https://www.cemetech.net/projects/item.php?id=54) by KermMartian, sends Game Boy Camera sensor images to a TI-84 Plus Calculator.
+- [ArTICam](https://www.cemetech.net/projects/item.php?id=54) by Christopher Mitchell, sends Game Boy Camera sensor images to a TI-84 Plus Calculator.
 - [A project from 2001](https://archive.seattlerobotics.org/encoder/200205/gbcam.html) by Dafydd Walters, implementing Vision Using a Game Boy Camera on the MRM.
 - [A project from 2005](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) by lstmarcel, Game Boy camera / PC - Serial interface.
 - [A project from 2012](http://www.pidream.net/2012/08/120805.html), interfacing a M64282FP with an Arduino.
 An updated version od the code is proposed [here](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/tree/main/Arduino_Japanese_code_2012).